travis-ci/dpl/CONTRIBUTING.md

 The [README](/README.md) is generated from a [template](/lib/dpl/assets/dpl/README.erb.md).

-In order to update the README please edit the template, and run the command:
+In order to update the README please edit the template, and run:

 ```
+gem install ffi-icu
 bin/readme > README.md
 ```